 Chapter two of the Bhagavad-Gita (2:40) says, “No step is lost on this path, and no dangers are found.
 And even a little progress is freedom from fear.”
 This struck home the first time I read it.
 That’s understandable, for I’ve always felt from early childhood that if I didn’t face my fears, the fears would overrun me.

 Of course, realizing this theoretically and actually facing the fears are two different things.
 However, the more I trust this hypothesis, the easier it is to put into practice.

 In pondering dreams, my own, and those others share, I invariably find fear to be the underlying ‘energy’.
-Not the hair-turns-white screaming kind of fear, mind you, although nightmares probably fit that bill.
+I don’t mean a flee-the-tiger kind of fear mind you, although nightmares probably fit that bill.
 The fears to which I refer are the general apprehensions, insecurities, worries, and concerns that haunt our waking life.

 Naturally, we need to look beyond any bizarre details of a dream to see the ‘bottom line’ of the dream.
 The nervous system, in building a dream, is not concerned with how logical the dream is.
 It just needs to reproduce the emotional context.
 The dream needs to match where we are at emotionally.
 Then the nervous system can work on that.

 This Science News report, When dreams come true, supports some of what I’m saying here.
 At one point the researcher, Morewedge, says, “Our results suggest that the dreams most likely to affect our daily lives and relationships are the dreams that accord with our existing beliefs and desires”.
 My only quibble is that he fails to realize that fear and need form the foundation for desires and beliefs.